Skip to main content

 curl -O https://dl.minio.io/server/minio/release/linux-amd64/minio

-You will need to change permissions for the file you just downloaded to make it executable:
+Change the permissions for the file you just downloaded to make it executable:

 chmod +x minio

-Next, the binary will need to be relocated to the /usr/local/bin directory where the startup script expects to find it.
-We'll be downloading the startup script below.
-It is also not suggested to run the MinIO server as root.
-Instead, we'll create a user called minio-user.
+Next, move the binary to the /usr/local/bin directory, because that's where the startup script expects to find it.
+We'll get to the startup script in a bit.

 useradd -r minio-user -s /sbin/nologin

-chown minio-user:minio-user /path/to/storage
+chown minio-user:minio-user /usr/local/bin/minio

-MINIO_OPTS="-C /etc/minio --address your_server_ip:9000"
+MINIO_OPTS="-C /etc/minio --address <server_ip_address>:9000"

 MinIO Startup Script